fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 };
 ```

-The middleware just calls the shema parser to the request body.
-If the parsing thwrows an exception, that is passed to the error handling middleware.
+The middleware just calls the schema parser to the request body.
+If the parsing throws an exception, that is passed to the error handling middleware.

 So after the request passes this middleware, it <i>is known that the request body is a proper new diary entry</i>.
 We can tell this fact to TypeScript compiler by giving a type parameter to the _Request_ type: